Fody/Home/pages/upgradeGuideV5.md

 The following steps are only required for people creating Fody Weavers.

 This also applies to [in solution weaving](in-solution-weaving.md).

+**Weavers targeting Version 4 of Fody are compatible with Version 5.**

 ### Update to MSBuild16